Adjudication from Mike Jenkins

 Poet, story writer and novelist.
 Mike is a former teacher at Comprehensive school level for nearly 30 years and is now a fulltime writer and is available for readings and workshops at any time.
 Mike has lived in Merthyr for over 30 years and was winner of an Eric Gregory Award in 1979 and the Welsh Arts Council Young Writer’s Prize in 1984.
 Mike also won the John Tripp Award for Spoken Poetry and the 1998 Wales Book of the Year (English section) for Wanting To Belong (Seren, 2000), a book of interlinked stories for teenagers.
 He was a runner-up in Academi's 2009 Rhys Davies Short Story Competition.

 Mike and painter Michael Gustavius Payne have recently been successful in an application to the Arts Council of Wales to tour a body of work across Wales in 2011 and 2012.
 The exhibition, currently being developed, will be titled 'Dim Gobaith Caneri', meaning “no hope like a canary” exploring ideas inspired by traditional Welsh idioms and phrases.
-Mike's latest book Barkin is a collection of poems and short stories published by Carreg Gwalch.'
+Mike's latest book Shedding Paper Skin is a collection of poems published by Carreg Gwalch.'